DeadCat-Organization/.github/README.md

 # Deadcat

-## Thisis the official github for deadcat
+## This is the official github for deadcat